kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 - Remove TODOs.
 - Make the test plan.
 - Write about that we need both the Blocked and Batched sets otherwise we can
+- Write about that we always set a lower bound based on priorities in optimal solver to prevent it providing a worse plan.
+If no hints provided then set it based on current state.

 ## Test